 Situated on Margate seafront, on the same site where Turner stayed when visiting the town, visit one of the UK's leading art galleries with a rolling programme of temporary exhibitions, events and learning opportunities which make intriguing links be...

 Boasting 333km of stunning coastline, with sandy beaches and iconic chalk faces, Kent is home to some of the UK’s most exciting cultural hotspots and a thriving calendar of creative events.

 The world-class Turner Contemporary gallery in Margate celebrates the artist JMW Turner’s spirit of enquiry with a rolling programme of temporary exhibitions showcasing world-class historic and contemporary art and events, meaning that there’s always something fresh to discover.
-In autumn 2019, the world’s best-known prizes for visual arts, the Turner Prize, comes to the gallery – a cultural event not to be missed.
 Overlooking Margate’s beautiful golden sands, a visit to this striking, seafront gallery, situated on the same site where Turner stayed in the 1800s, would not be complete without heading outside and revelling in the artistic energy of wider Margate; the original seaside town where ice cream parlours, traditional chippies, funky cafés, and independent shops pepper the streets.
 Soak up the town’s palpable creative vibe as you stroll into the Old Town and along the seafront to Cliftonville where you’ll find artists’ studios, gallery spaces, independent shops, all rich in character and full of cultural wonders.